reedu-reengineering-education/sensebox-bike-flutter/docs/DATA_FLOW_ARCHITECTURE.md

 - **`DirectUploadService`**:
   - Accumulates data from all sensors (`_accumulatedSensorData`)
   - Prepares data for API upload (`_directUploadBuffer`)
-  - Manages upload timing and retry logic
+  - Manages upload timing and delegates retry logic to OpenSenseMapService

 ### **2.2 Data Storage Layers**